TallKite/linnstrument-firmware/README.md

 NOTE LIGHTS

 The 9 scales in Global Settings columns 2-4 are now microtonal and change for each edo.
 You can still select a scale using columns 2-4, but you can no longer edit a scale there, because for larger edos there are too many notes to fit into the 3x4 box.
 As a result, when microLinn is on, the VIEW MAIN and VIEW ACCENT buttons do not work, and the SCALE SELECT button is always on.
-To edit a scale and its colors, instead go to the main microLinn menu and go to the note lights screen.
+To edit a scale and its colors, instead go to the microLinn menu and go to the note lights screen.
 Shortcut: you can long-press the scale's pad in cols 2-4 in the Global Settings screen to go directly to that scale.

 *Details: The note lights screen has 7 scale buttons plus the rainbow editor, the fretboard selector and the yellow rainbow-enabler button.
 Excluding the rainbow enabler, there are 9 buttons, corresponding to the 9 scales in cols 2-4 in the Global Settings screen.
 Tap any of these 9 buttons to select it.
 Tap any already-selected button to backtrack to the previous button.
 Repeatedly tap a button to quickly switch back and forth between two scales.*